 The industrial sector is comprised of thousands of multibillion dollar corporations.
 Some of the largest names in the sector include: General Electric (GE), 3M (MMM), Raven Industries (RAVN), Icahn Enterprises (IEP), SNC-Lavalin (SNC), Precision Castparts (PCP) and Flowserve (FLS)

-Our Senior Analyst, Jeffery Lee, our two Junior Analysts Anujan Raveenthiran and James Jung, and our research analyst JT Paliwal are providing coverage for the Industrials Sector.
+Our Senior Analyst, Abiram Kanagasabai, our Junior Analyst Hannah Bae, and our Research Analysts Etai Beletsky and Atul Gautam are providing coverage for the Natural Resources & Industrials Sector.

 US residential/commercial construction has been gradually rising year over year, experiencing its 8th straight year of growth since the global recession experienced since 2007/2008.
 This growth and recovery can be seen through various economic indicators including US housing starts, new residential construction and new/existing US existing home sales.